What Is a Drill Point Die? The Complete Guide to Self-Drilling Screw Tooling

 Drill point dies are classified into six series based on the flute length they produce:

 How to choose: Match the L-series to your target substrate thickness.
-Using an L1 die on thick steel means the drill point won't fully penetrate before the threads engage.
+Using an L1 die on thick steel means the drill point is unlikely to fully penetrate before the threads engage.
 Using an L6 die on thin sheet metal wastes material and creates an unnecessarily long point.

 Die Styles: MA, MB, and MC